norbit8/MoodleBooster/README.md

 - The dev environment support many features that include with web-ext like hot-reloading more info here: https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/

+- This moodle extension is designed to work mainly on Huji's moodle.
 <a name="howtocontribute"/>

 ### How To Contribute?